linuxchd/linuxchad.github.io/README.md

    ```
 3. Connect to wifi SSID

-   run `device list` to list all network interface and run the follwing commands:
+   run `device list` to list all network interface and run the following commands:
    ```sh
    # station $interface scan
    # station $interface get-networks